rishabh1403/blog-source/posts/coding/leetcode/2019/09/valid-parentheses.md

 ### Time complexity

-We use a bunch of methods, all with linear time compexity, but they are chained as opposed to nested, so the runtime will be dependent on number of digits in the input.
-We can say **O(len X)**
+We loop over the characters of the string for every string.
+We also use some of the methods on object and stack, but they are constant time, so time complexity would be **O(len S)**, proportional to length of string.

 ### Space complexity

-We have a number as input, not using any other temporary variable to store the result, so space complexity is constatnt, **O(1)**
+We are taking a string as input, but also using a stack to keep characters of the string.
+In the worst case (no closing bracket in string ), we will end up storing all the characters in the stack.
+We have an object but the size is always constant.
+So the space will be again proportional to length of string. **O(len S)**.

 # Summary

-So, we solved the palindrome number problem using 3 methods, although the complexity is same, it's good to know these different approaches.
-In an interview you may be asked to solve using two pinter method, who knows.
+So, we solved the valid parentheses problem, used a stack and a hashmap and saw a couple of object method.
+At last calculated the time and space complexities.

 I hope you enjoyed solving this question.
 This is it for this one, complete source code for this post can be found on my [Github Repo](https://github.com/rishabh1403/leetcode-javascript-solutions).
 Will see you in the next one.